Kuanhao-Chao/LiftOn/docs/source/content/same_species_liftover/liftover_GRCh38_2_T2TCHM13.rst

     The scatter plot of protein sequence identity comparing between LiftOn (y-axis) and Liftoff (x-axis) (left) and comparing between LiftOn (y-axis) and miniprot (x-axis) (right).
 |

-We visualize the transcripts in a 3-D plot, incorporating LiftOn, Liftoff, and miniprot scores (:numref:`figure-human_3D_scatter`).
-The majority of dots reside above the :math:x=y plane, suggesting that LiftOn features longer proteins aligning with those in the reference annotation.
+We visualize the transcripts in a 3-D plot, incorporating LiftOn, Liftoff, and miniprot scores (see Figure :numref:`figure-human_3D_scatter`) to provide a comprehensive comparison of the three tools.
+If a dot is above the :math:`x=y` plane, it indicates that the protein-coding transcript annotation of LiftOn generates a longer valid protein sequence aligning to the full-length reference protein.
+The 3-D plot reveals that the majority of dots are above the :math:`x=y` plane, suggesting that LiftOn annotation is better.

 .. _figure-human_3D_scatter: